Harmful algal bloom: Florida and Gulf of Mexico

-There was increased research activity of harmful algae blooms (HABs) in the 1980s and 1990s.
-This was primarily driven by media attention from the discovery of new HAB organisms and the potential adverse health effects of their exposure to animals and humans.
-The Florida red tides have been observed to have spread as far as the eastern coast of Mexico.
-The density of these organisms during a bloom can exceed tens of millions of cells per litre of seawater, and often discolor the water a deep reddish-brown hue.
+Other locations

 Red tide is also sometimes used to describe harmful algal blooms on the northeast coast of the United States, particularly in the Gulf of Maine.
 This type of bloom is caused by another species of dinoflagellate known as Alexandrium fundyense.
 These blooms of organisms cause severe disruptions in fisheries of these waters, as the toxins in these organism cause filter-feeding shellfish in affected waters to become poisonous for human consumption due to saxitoxin.